ivan-magda/opencv-examples/README.md

 # OpenCV

-Example projects on the usage of OpenCV with Java.
+Example projects on the usage of OpenCV on desktop and mobile devices.

 How to do:
 - Set up your Java project to be able to use OpenCV